The Duke (2020 film): Plot

-Four years later Jackie admits his guilt to the police, but they and the Director of Public Prosecutions fear that a new trial could lead to Kempton being called as a witness and again becoming an embarrassing cause célèbre.
-They therefore agree that if Jackie does not go public they will not prosecute.
-Text at the end of the film states the frame was never recovered and that no plays by Bunton were ever produced, but that, in 2000, TV licences were made free to people over age 75.
+Four years later, Jackie admits his guilt to the police, but they and the Director of Public Prosecutions fear that a new trial could lead to Kempton being called as a witness and again becoming an embarrassing cause célèbre.
+They therefore agree that if Jackie does not go public, they will not prosecute.

+Text at the end of the film states the frame was never recovered and that no plays by Bunton were ever produced, but that, in 2000, TV licences were made free to those over age 75.
+By August 2020, just before the film was first released, the policy of free TV licences for the over 75s had ended.